Los Angeles and Independence Railroad: Setbacks

-But, as construction proceeded, unsettling events occurred.
-By August, 1875, stock prices of the Nevada Comstock silver mines had risen to unsustainable heights, and had crashed.
+As construction proceeded, unsettling events occurred.
+By August 1875, stock prices of the Nevada Comstock silver mines had risen to unsustainable heights and then crashed.
 This caused the failure of San Francisco's Bank of California, which closed on August 26.
-Though this did not immediately affect Jones' finances, it caused a run on banks in Los Angeles including the Temple and Workman bank.
-For the remainder of 1875, Temple was able to keep his bank open with the help of others, but it finally closed on January 13, 1876.
-In the meantime, the bank's difficulties led to a loss of financial support of the road.
+Though this did not immediately affect Jones' finances, it caused a run on banks in Los Angeles, including the Temple and Workman bank.
+Temple was able to keep his bank open through the end of 1875 with the help of others, but it finally closed on January 13, 1876.
+The bank's difficulties led to a loss of financial support for the road.

 This was enough to cause construction east of Los Angeles to stop in early September, including work in Cajon Pass and on a tunnel in the area.
-Secretary Pritchard resigned, and Colonel James G. Jackson, was appointed general manager of the line.
+Secretary Pritchard resigned, and Colonel James G. Jackson was appointed general manager of the line.

-Part of the line was tested October 17, 1875.
+Part of the line was tested on October 17, 1875.
 Passengers were taken aboard covered flat cars to the Cienega stop by hack (carriage), and then transported by rail to Santa Monica.
-At the end of the day, passengers took the rail line back to the Cienega station, and then took hacks to Los Angeles.
+At the end of the day, passengers took the rail line back to the Cienega station and then took hacks to Los Angeles.

-Final rails were laid in and the Los Angeles depot was completed November 27, and the line opened formally on December 1, 1875, now as a line which ran only from Santa Monica to Los Angeles.
+Final rails were laid and the Los Angeles depot was completed November 27, and the line opened formally on December 1, 1875, now running only from Santa Monica to Los Angeles.

-Two trains a day were scheduled to run between Santa Monica and Los Angeles, with an excursion train scheduled for Sundays.
-The Southern Pacific, which on October 1 had reduced freight rates on their Wilmington line from $5.50 a ton to $2.50, and passenger rates to $.50, now reduced freight rates to $1.00 a ton.
+Two trains a day were scheduled between Santa Monica and Los Angeles, with an excursion train on Sundays.
+The Southern Pacific, which on October 1 had reduced freight rates on their Wilmington line from $5.50 a ton to $2.50 and passenger rates to $0.50, now reduced freight rates further to $1.00 a ton.
 L.A. & I. rates were set at $1.00 per ton for freight and $1.00 per trip for passengers.

 The new line operated under difficult conditions.
-Southern Pacific's rate changes made life easier for shippers in Los Angeles, but made it difficult for the new line to make a profit.
-Some ship captains traveling to Los Angeles would stop at whatever port suited their own needs or current conditions, regardless of the uncertainty and extra travelling it caused their passengers.
+The Southern Pacific's rate changes made life easier for shippers in Los Angeles but made it difficult for the new line to turn a profit.
+Some ship captains traveling to Los Angeles would stop at whatever port suited their own needs regardless of the uncertainty and extra travel it caused their passengers.
 In addition, the Southern Pacific persuaded many current customers to continue shipping to Wilmington.
 In spring of 1876, Wilmington was still handling twice as much business as Santa Monica.

 The L.A. & I. was further handicapped in that it could only deliver freight from Santa Monica to Los Angeles, but no further.
-Firms shipping via Wilmington could have their freight shipped on the SP to any of various parts of their local rail system.
+Firms shipping via Wilmington could have their freight shipped on the SP to any point within its local rail system.